ECE264AdvancedCProgramming/2018SummerProblems/HW03/README.md

   a.
 Calculate the distance between the data point and to all of the datapoints\
   b.
 If distance is less than the neighbour_distance\
   c.
-Return the set of neighbours as a array of pointers (i.e. 2D array)// const double * datapoint - the point under consideration\
+Return the set of neighbours as a array of pointers (i.e. 2D array)\

   * `const double * datapoint` - the point under consideration
   * `const double * *datapoints` - All the points in the cluster (2D Array, cols = dim, rows = number of points)